Register a non-government school

 This includes policies and procedures detailing how the school will operate.

-Submit your application with supporting documents by email to registrarngs.doe@education.nt.gov.au.
+Email your application with supporting documents to registrarngs.doe@education.nt.gov.au.

 Once your application is submitted, you will receive an invoice for the application fee of 1500 revenue units.

-You must pay this fee before your application will be assessed.
+You must pay this fee before your application will be reviewed and assessed.

 How your application is assessed

-Once you submit your application, the registrar will refer it to one or more assessors.
+Once your application is confirmed complete, the registrar will refer it to one or more assessors.

 These assessors will make recommendations based on the school's: